 If you do not meet both requirements, then a withdrawal from your Roth balance is considered "non-qualified."
 Non-qualified withdrawals are subject to 20% federal income tax withholding on the portion of the withdrawal that represents earnings only.
+In addition, withdrawals are subject to Minnesota state tax withholding.
 The contribution portion of the withdrawal is tax-free since taxes were already paid.